Myths and Facts About Your Moods

 Studies have shown that exercise can help create new neurons in the brain, boost blood flow to the brain, and increase levels of key mood-regulating chemicals in the brain, such as dopamine and serotonin.

-As people get older, they’re more likely to be in a good mood.
+As people get older, they’re more likely to be in good mood.

 A number of studies have shown that as people grow older, they generally tend to accentuate the positive.
 Researchers speculate that as people begin to realize that they have a limited number of years left, they make a conscious or subconscious decision to focus more on positive thoughts.
 Another possibility is physiological: As people age, a part of the brain associated with emotion is more likely to be activated in response to positive images and less activated in response to negative images.

-When smokers quit smoking, they suffer from darker moods.
+When smokers quit smoking, it affects their moods.

 If you’re in a good mood, you’re more likely to be superstitious.

-According to a study, people in a good mood are more likely to be superstitious than people in a bad mood.
+According to a study in the Journal of Personality and Social Psychology, people in a good mood are more likely to be superstitious than people in a bad mood.
 Researchers speculate that happy people are more inclined to “follow their gut” — even if it’s not rational – since what they’ve been doing so far has been making them happy.

 A change in the weather can change your mood.